What to Buy at Trader Joe's, According to Dietitians

 You don't have to shell out big bucks to score a load of delicious, healthy TJ's finds.
-Check out the best things to buy at Trader Joe's, according to dietitians.
+Check out the best things to buy at Trader Joe's if you had just $30, according to dietitians.

-Do you have yet to meet someone without a deep affinity for Trader Joe's?
+Have you ever met someone without a deep affinity for Trader Joe's?
+Nope.
 Same.
 Even those who take the "grocery shopping is the worst task on Earth" stance appreciate the veritable treasure trove of delicious, wallet-friendly snacks and staples at the cult-favorite grocer.
-There's no denying that you can find all kinds of...let's call them "indulgences," at TJ's (have you had the cookie butter or chocolate lava gnocchi?), but it's also an excellent place to shop for super healthy picks—that ring in at way, way more affordable prices than many other grocery stores.
+There's no denying that you can find all kinds of...let's call them "indulgences," at TJ's (have you had the cookie butter or chocolate lava gnocchi?), but it's also an excellent place to shop for super healthy picks — that ring in at way, way more affordable prices than many other grocery stores.
 (Related: Is It Better to Live Near Trader Joe's or Whole Foods?)

 To get the ultimate stamp of approval, dietitians scoured the shelves and shared the best things to buy at Trader Joe's if they were given a super wallet-friendly budget of only $30.
-Ahead, their favorite buys at Trader Joe's.
+Ahead, their tips on what to buy at Trader Joe's.

 Trader Joe's Shopping List #1